 Do you know and experience God's love?
 I know God loves me ...

-The greatest prayer you can pray is not "God use me," it is "God show me how much you love me, today."— Carrie Pickett
+The greatest prayer you can pray is not "God use me," it is, "God show me how much you love me, today."— Carrie Pickett

-Reflections on the Love of God
+Understanding the Love of God

 You cannot earn God's love.
 But the crux of the matter is that if you really get a revelation of how much God loves you, then you would love him with your whole heart.
 Make a decision to embrace God's love, and you will find that the following truths about God's love give you a deep sense of his deep care for you.